-As of the end of the first quarter of 2006, based on our assessment there was no impact on our financial statements relating to the SanDisk or Tessera litigations.
+As of the end of the first half of 2006, based on our assessment, there was no impact on our financial statements relating to the SanDisk or Tessera litigations, as we have not identified any probable risk likely to arise out of these proceedings.
 However, if we are unsuccessful in resolving these proceedings, or if the outcome of any other litigation or claim were to be unfavorable to us, we may incur monetary damages, or an injunction or exclusion order.

 - Pension and Post Retirement Benefits.
 Our results of operations and our balance sheet include the impact of pension and post retirement benefits that are measured using actuarial valuations.
+At July 1, 2006, our pension obligations amount to \$289 million based on the assumption that our employees will work for us until they reach the age of retirement.
 These valuations are based on key assumptions, including discount rates, expected long-term rates of return on funds and salary increase rates.
 These assumptions are updated on an annual basis at the beginning of each fiscal year or more frequently upon the occurrence of significant events.
-Any changes in the above assumptions can have an impact on our valuations. - Other claims.
+Any changes in the pension schemes or in the above assumptions can have an impact on our valuations.
+In the first half of 2006, we finalized a change in the pension scheme of one of our subsidiaries and consequently recorded a benefit of \$5 million from the reduction of accrued reserve for pension obligation. - Other claims.
 We are subject to the possibility of loss contingencies arising in the ordinary course of business.
 These include, but are not limited to: warranty costs on our products not covered by insurance, breach of contract claims, tax claims and provisions for specifically identified income tax exposures as well as claims for environmental damages.
 In determining loss contingencies, we consider the likelihood of a loss of an asset or the incurrence of a liability, as well as our ability to reasonably estimate the amount of such loss or liability.
 An estimated loss is recorded when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 We regularly reevaluate any losses and claims and determine whether they need to be readjusted based on the current information available to us.
 In the event of litigation that is adversely determined with respect to our interests, or in the event we need to change our evaluation of a potential third-party claim based on new evidence or communications, this could have a material adverse effect on our results of operations or financial condition at the time it were to materialize.